Bazina/Landing-Page-Project/README.md

 ## ES6 & Jquery

-I used many ES6 methods & some Jquery, i used `arrow functions`, `const & let` declaration, `IntersectionObserver`.
+I used many ES6 methods & some Jquery, i used
+- `arrow functions`
+- `const & let` declaration
+- `IntersectionObserver`

 These thing are working with the latest browsers except IE 11, IE 10.

 ## Changes